TimCinel/ActionSheetPicker/README.md

 - **CoreActionSheetPicker** - all picker files combined in one Framework. (available since `iOS 8`)
 - **ActionSheetPicker** - modern and descriptive Obj-C project with many examples.
 - **Swift-Example** - example, written on Swift. (only with basic 3 Pickers examples, for all examples please run `ActionSheetPicker` project)
-- **ActionSheetPicker-iOS6-7** -  iOS 6 and 7 comparable project. or to run only this project `open Example-for-and-6/ActionSheetPicker.xcodeproj`
+- **ActionSheetPicker-iOS6-7** -  iOS 6 and 7 comparable project.
+You can run this project separatly: `open Example-for-and-6/ActionSheetPicker.xcodeproj`

 ## Screen Shots